aileron-gateway/aileron-gateway/docs/app/middleware/soaprest.md

 Initially, support will only be provided for SOAP 1.1, and SOAP messages will be sent in HTTP/1.1 format.

+WS-series (WS-Security, WS-Addressing, etc.) extensions are not supported.

 ### Converting algorithm

 The overall process becomes like this.